mahaveer-rulaniya/mahaveer-rulaniya/README.md

 ### Hi there 👋

-I am Mahaveer Rulaniya, student at IIT Kharagpur.
+I am Mahaveer Rulaniya, graduated from IIT Kharagpur.
+I am currently working as a Data Scientist at Assurant.
 I am proficient in Machine learning, Statistics and Data Analysis with the understanding of Business domain.

 - 🔭 I’m currently working on Machine Learning & Software Development
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mahaveer-rulaniya/) or you can mail me at iitkgp.vee@gmail.com